AaronSalo/BehaviourTreeEditor/README.md

 Behaviour Tree Editor built for Unity

 This developer tool was created to assist designers in creating unique behaviours for AI agents using a simple set of nodes.
+There is still a lot of work to be done for this to be fully functional.
+A key design for the next iteration would be saving of the tree structure, but as this was a class project, I was very pressed for time.

 Includes functionality for:
 - fallback nodes